 unconscious ingrained habits, and to choose consciously how to use your

-The point of using meditation to calm the mind is not so that you can
+Using meditation to calm the mind can

-use it like a tranquilizer and and live according to spiritual values
+help you live according to spiritual values

 calm and focused and the body relaxed during daily activities.
-These

 calmed by meditation, the practitioner will see from their own experience